Fornaxian/pixeldrain_web/res/include/md/business.md

 ### Zippyshare

-Zippyshare is the internet's 850'th largest website.
+Zippyshare is the world's 850'th largest website.
 It gets around 56 million unique visitors per month.
 Despite its size and popularity I think it should be easy to overtake.
 Users are not very loyal and it mostly gets used for piracy.